What we do

 The majority of our patients, however, do not have serious or life-threatening conditions.
 And they don’t need to be sent an ambulance on blue lights and sirens.
 Often they can receive more appropriate care somewhere other than at hospital.

 Caring for you in a clean environment

 Infection prevention and control is the responsibility of every member of our staff, especially those treating and facing patients.
-We are committed to providing a clean and hygienic environment to treat you in.
+We are committed to providing a clean and hygienic environment in which to treat you.